Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of free splittings and associated canonical splittings

 Throughout the section, we fix an integer $N\ge 2$.
 Given a subgroup $H\subseteq\IA$, let $\FS^H$ be the collection of all $H$-invariant non-trivial free splittings of $F_N$.
 The goal of this section is to construct a canonical splitting $\Uun_H$ of $F_N$ (not a free splitting in general) encoding all the $H$-invariant free splittings of $F_N$.
 The splitting $\Uun_H$ will be non-trivial as soon as $H$ is infinite and $\FS^H\neq\es$.
 To make things a bit more concrete, let us start with an example.

-\begin{ex} Let $\Sigma$ be a connected surface with one boundary component, and let $c\subset \Sigma$ be an essential simple closed curve on $\Sigma$ which separates $\Sigma$ into two connected components $\Sigma_0$ and $\Sigma_1$, with $\Sigma_0$ containing the boundary curve.
+\begin{ex} Let $\Sigma$ be a connected surface with one boundary component, and let $c\subset \Sigma$ be an essential simple closed curve on $\Sigma$ which separates $\Sigma$ into two connected components $\Sigma_0$ and $\Sigma_1$, with $\Sigma_1$ containing the boundary curve.
 Choose an identification $F_N\simeq \pi_1(\Sigma)$.
-Let $H_1\subset \Out(F_N)$ be the subgroup induced by all homeomorphisms of $\Sigma$ which restrict to the identity on $\Sigma_0$, and let $H=H_1\cap \IA$.
-Then any properly embedded arc in $\Sigma_0$ defines a free splitting of $F_N$ which is $H$-invariant.
-These arcs fill the subsurface $\Sigma_0$, and the canonical splitting $\Uun_H$ will be the splitting dual to the amalgamated product $F_N=A_0*_{\grp{a}} A_1$ corresponding to the decomposition $\Sigma=\Sigma_0\cup \Sigma_1$ (see the argument right after Remark~\ref{rk:cross-connected}).
-Then any free splitting of $A_0$ relative to $\grp{a}$ induces a free splitting of $F_N$ which is $H$-invariant.
+Let $H_1\subset \Out(F_N)$ be the subgroup induced by all homeomorphisms of $\Sigma$ which restrict to the identity on $\Sigma_1$, and let $H=H_1\cap \IA$.
+Then any essential, properly embedded arc in $\Sigma_1$ defines a free splitting of $F_N$ which is $H$-invariant.
+These arcs fill the subsurface $\Sigma_1$, and the canonical splitting $\Uun_H$ will be the splitting dual to the amalgamated product $F_N=A_0*_{\grp{a}} A_1$ corresponding to the decomposition $\Sigma=\Sigma_0\cup \Sigma_1$ (see the argument right after Remark~\ref{rk:cross-connected}).
+Then any free splitting of $A_1$ relative to $\grp{a}$ induces a free splitting of $F_N$ which is $H$-invariant.
 It will follow from our construction that conversely, any $H$-invariant free splitting is of this form (but it might not correspond to an arc drawn on $\Sigma_0$). \end{ex}

-Dually, given any collection $\calc$ of free splittings of $F_N$, the \emph{elementwise stabilizer} $\Gamma_\calc$ of $\calc$ in $\IA$ is defined as the subgroup of $\IA$ made of all automorphisms that fix all the splittings in $\calc$.
+Dually, given any collection $\calc$ of free splittings of $F_N$, recall that the elementwise stabilizer $\Gamma_\calc$ of $\calc$ in $\IA$ is defined as the subgroup of $\IA$ made of all outer automorphisms that fix all the splittings in $\calc$.
 One can then describe $\Gamma_\calc$ as a particular subgroup of the stabilizer of $U^1_{\Gamma_\calc}$.
-In the example above, starting with the collection $\calc$ of all free splittings dual to properly embedded arcs in $\Sigma_0$, the elementwise stabilizer of $\Gamma_\calc$ in $\IA$ coincides with the subgroup of $\IA$ made of all automorphisms that preserve the decomposition $F_N=A_0\ast_{\langle a\rangle} A_1$ and act as the identity on $A_0$.
-Additionnally, one can describe the normalizer of $\Gamma_\calc$ as the stabilizer of $U^1_{\Gamma_\calc}$.
+In the example above, starting with the collection $\calc$ of all free splittings dual to properly embedded arcs in $\Sigma_1$, the elementwise stabilizer of $\Gamma_\calc$ in $\IA$ coincides with the subgroup of $\IA$ made of all outer automorphisms that preserve the decomposition $F_N=A_0\ast_{\langle a\rangle} A_1$ and act as the identity on $A_1$.
+Additionally, one can describe the normalizer of $\Gamma_\calc$ as the stabilizer of $U^1_{\Gamma_\calc}$.
 See Section~\ref{sec:free-stabilizer}.

 Our construction also allows us to give a bounded chain condition for stabilizers of collections of free splittings, see Section~\ref{sec:free-chain}.

 Our construction of the splitting $U^1_H$ goes in two steps: starting from any group $H\subseteq \IA$ and the collection $\FS^H$ of non-trivial $H$-invariant free splittings, we first construct in Section~\ref{sec:free-maximum} a maximal $H$-invariant free splitting, which we also view as an $\tilde H$-tree where $\tilde H$ is the preimage of $H$ in $\Aut(F_N)$.
 Such an $\tilde H$-tree is not unique, but the collection of all of them forms a deformation space of $\tilde H$-trees.
 In Section~\ref{sec:free-cylinder}, we then constructs a tree of cylinders to get a canonical splitting from this deformation space.